In this Article:

 Heckler & Koch owns a couple of firsts.
 For instance, they were the first to produce a polymer-framed pistol, the VP70.
 Short for Volkspistole 70, also known as the “people’s pistol, 1970.”

 It was a double-action-only gun that was capable of firing three-round bursts.
 They also have the distinction of landing.
 In 2004, the largest American law-enforcement contract to date with the order for pistols.
 The contract was worth up to $26.2 million for up to 65,000 pistols and went to the DHS.

 A Little Background

 A quick look at their consumer website shows 19 different models of pistols ranging in caliber from .22 LR to .45 ACP and three AR-style rifles plus a separate upper assembly in either .223 or .308.
-The third menu option is “Limited Production.”
+The third menu option is Limited Production.
 This leads you to the USC, .45 ACP caliber personal defense (read about the best self-defense insurances) weapon with a 16-inch barrel.

-I won’t go into a detailed history of the company, but here’s a short version… After WWII, the French were occupying Oberndorf, Germany and had the entire Mauser factory dismantled, with all records, etc. destroyed.
-Three former Mauser engineers – Edmund Heckler, Theodor Koch and Alex Seidel – saved what they could and started a machine tool operation in the vacant factory that made non-firearms-related items.
+Here’s a short version of the company’s history.
+After WWII, the French were occupying Oberndorf, Germany and had the entire Mauser factory dismantled, with all records, etc. destroyed.
+Three former Mauser engineers: Edmund Heckler, Theodor Koch and Alex Seidel saved what they could and started a machine tool operation in the vacant factory that made non-firearms-related items.

 A machine gun and the MP5 followed in a few years and the company was up and running.
 If you want more details, you can read about H&K in depth here.